robertorcosta/azure-docs.pt-br/articles/cognitive-services/Content-Moderator/term-lists-quickstart-dotnet.md

 ## <a name="run-the-application-to-see-the-output"></a>Execute o aplicativo de console para ver a saída

-A saída do console se parecerá com o seguinte:
+A saída do console será pareada com a seguinte:

 ```console
 Creating term list.